ARMmbed/mbed-os-example-ble/README.md

 In order to use BLE in mbed OS you need one of the following hardware combinations:

-* A Nordic nRF52-based board such as [nrf52DK](https://os.mbed.com/platforms/Nordic-nRF52-DK/)
-* A supported target, such as the [NUCLEO-F401RE](https://os.mbed.com/platforms/ST-Nucleo-F401RE/), with a BLE shield or an external BLE peripheral, such as an [ST shield](https://os.mbed.com/components/X-NUCLEO-IDB04A1/).
+* A supported target, such as the [NUCLEO-F401RE](https://os.mbed.com/platforms/ST-Nucleo-F401RE/), with a BLE shield or an external BLE peripheral, such as an [X-NUCLEO-BNRG2A1](https://os.mbed.com/components/X-NUCLEO-BNRG2A1/) or an [X-NUCLEO-IDB05A1](https://os.mbed.com/components/X-NUCLEO-IDB05A1/) ST BLE expansion board.
 * A [DISCO_L475VG_IOT01A (ref B-L475E-IOT01A)](https://os.mbed.com/platforms/ST-Discovery-L475E-IOT01A/) board.
 * A [DISCO_L562QE (ref STM32L562E-DK)](https://os.mbed.com/platforms/ST-Discovery-L562QE/) board.
 * A [NUCLEO_WB55RG](https://os.mbed.com/platforms/ST-Nucleo-WB55RG/) board.
+* A Nordic nRF52-based board such as [nrf52DK](https://os.mbed.com/platforms/Nordic-nRF52-DK/)
 * An Embedded Planet [Agora](https://os.mbed.com/platforms/agora-dev/) board

 The [BLE documentation](https://os.mbed.com/docs/latest/reference/bluetooth.html) describes the BLE APIs on mbed OS.